Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Application: Lennard-Jones fluid

-Neural TI offers unique insight in the equilibrium properties of liquids by directly reporting the free energy of coupling the \emph{entire liquid}.
-Figure \ref{fig:rho_FE} shows the coupling free energy from the ideal gas to the target Hamiltonian of the LJ particle configurations at different densities.
-On the left-most part, values close to 0 density lead to virtually no free energy due to the ideal-gas limit.
+This experiment also offers insight in the equilibrium properties of liquids by directly reporting the free energy of coupling all LJ interactions starting from the ideal gas.
+Figure \ref{fig:rho_FE} shows the coupling free energy starting from the ideal gas to the target Hamiltonian of the LJ particle configurations at different densities.
+On the left, densities close to 0 lead to virtually no free energy due to the ideal-gas limit.
 As density increases close to $\rho\approx 0.75$, we observe a maximum---interestingly quite a bit higher in density compared to where the excess chemical potential attains its minimum, i.e., $\langle \rho \rangle \approx 0.55$.
 Instead, we hypothesize that the peak occurs where significant particle-overlap starts severely hampering the configurational space available---this is exactly the regime where perturbative methods, e.g., Widom insertion, become challenging.
 At a density of $1.0$, the available configurational integral reduces significantly---as can be seen by the drop to low $\Delta \hat F$ values.
-We finally point at the sheer amplitude of the estimated free-energy differences: up to $200~k_\text{B}T$ in free energies are reported.
-Traditional TI methodologies require tens of interpolating Hamiltonians, such that each reference simulation contributes on the order of $k_\text{B}T$ each.
-Neural TI's ability to reach two orders of magnitude more demonstrates the appeal to \emph{learn} the alchemical pathway.
-While traditional alchemical-transformation methods focus on minimizing the change in Hamiltonian to a handful of degrees of freedom, here we report accurate free-energy differences of coupling an entire box of LJ particles, totaling 600 degrees of freedom.